-The following sections review the City's existing multimodal network by mode, describe the City's vision for how each mode is served, and identifies the type of infrastructure and action necessary to achieve the vision.
+These policies focus on creating an equitable transportation network for all road users and each mode.
+The following sections review the existing network for each mode, describe the City's vision for how each mode is served, and identifies the type of infrastructure and action necessary to achieve the vision.

-5.2.1 WALKING & BIKING
+5.2.1 Walking & Biking